wyguo/TSIS/README.md

 colnames(AtRTD2$data.exp)[1:10]
 ```

-Note: The data loaded to the Shiny App must be in *.csv format for loading convenience.
-Users can download the [example datasets](https://github.com/wyguo/TSIS/examples) from https://github.com/wyguo/TSIS/tree/master/examples or by typing the following codes:
+The data loaded to this
+Shiny App must be in *.csv format for loading convenience.
+Users can downlad the [example datasets](https://github.com/wyguo/TSIS/examples) from https://github.com/wyguo/examples or by typing the following codes:

 ```{r,echo=T,eval=F}
 AtRTD2.example(dir='data')
 ```
 where "dir" is the folder to save the data in the working directory.
-If it does not exist, a new folder will be created with the name.
+If it does not exists, a new folder will be created with the name.

-##Score the isoform switch
+###Score the isoform switch

-###Step 1: search the intersections <h2 id="step1"> </h2>
+####Step 1: search the intersections {#step1}

 The expression for a pair of isoforms $iso_1$ and $iso_2$ may experience a number isoform switch in the whole time duration.
 Two methods have been included to search for these switch points where the isoforms reverse relative expression profiles.